 Though it’s not visible in the computer screen shot I showed you above, I winded up moving the horizontal reference line up to go across the top of the lower case letters.
 You can see this change in the lettering below:

 This picture doesn’t look like much, but it’s actually showing you the light pencil lines I drew on the arrow.
 I’ve added a bottom line besides the two center vertical and horizontal lines.

-For this sign, I wanted a more permanent treatment than chalk, so once the penciled letters were done, I used a white paint marker.
-Here is a black one on top and a white one on the bottom.
+For this sign, I wanted a more permanent treatment than chalk, so once the penciled letters were done, I used a white paint marker. (here is a shopping link for this marker) Here is a black one on top and a white one on the bottom.
 They work really great, although a little practice is helpful.
 You need to shake them well and often, (with the lids on!
 I have the paint splatters around the kitchen to show what happens if you don’t have the lid on!!)
 And then you lightly press the tip on some paper towel to get the paint to flow into the felt tip.

 Then it’s just a matter of simply painting the penciled letters.

 After I got the 6 arrows done, I needed to find a piece of wood to use for the ‘post’ to hold them.
 I really wanted an old weathered looking piece of wood, exactly 36″ long, (remember, no saw here, and I’m cheap… er… this is an ‘on the cheap’ project) so I started to visually search around construction dumpsters as I drove around the countryside and towns, all I could find was new wood scraps though… But then I lucked out, I drove by a cute little house in Arundel that had some miscellaneous ‘free’ items at the end of the road, a window blind, a part of a bay window roof, a chair cushion and this 36″ piece of weathered wooden board.